usaodatov/swe_4305_HE26228/Screenshots/readme.md

 | `LMS_UserList.png.jpg`       | Display of user list (staff view)                     | Section 5: Implementation       |
 | `LMS_ErrorHandling.png.jpg`  | Example of system validation error                    | Section 6: Testing              |

----

-## 🗂️ Usage Instructions

-- **Embed** these screenshots in the coursework report (DOCX) with clear figure numbers and references (e.g., *Figure 3: LMS_BookList.png.jpg*).
-- **Retain** original file names to maintain traceability with the report appendix references.
-- **Optional**: You may zip this folder and include in your final submission package as `HE26228_SWE4305_Screenshots.zip`.

----

-## 🔐 Notes

-- All files were captured from a **console-based Java application** run on a local development environment.
-- These screenshots provide **assessment-ready visual evidence** of your system’s working state, mapped directly to marking criteria.

----